-In the world of search engine marketing (SEM), more and more marketers are buying into PPC campaigns.
-Google Ads specifically has increased its revenue from year to year.
-In 2021, Google advertising revenue accounted for $53.1 billion — 81% of Alphabet's overall sales.
+In the world of search engine marketing (SEM), a growing number of marketers are turning to PPC campaigns.
+That’s how Google has significantly grown its advertising revenue every year.
+In 2021, Google’s advertising revenue accounted for 81% of Alphabet's overall sales.

-Properly investing in PPC can result in nearly guaranteed ad placement in the search engine result pages of their choice.
-And this placement can help generate leads.
-If your ads tool is tightly integrated with your CRM, you can even leverage ads data to nurture these leads across their buyer's journey.
+Price-per-click or PPC campaigns lead to nearly guaranteed ad placement in the search engine result pages.
+Well-run PPC campaigns help you generate leads.
+And if your ads tool is tightly integrated with your CRM, you can use insights from your ads’ data to nurture leads across their buying journey.

-PPC stands for "pay-per-click."
-PPC campaigns are a form of search engine marketing (SEM) where a company builds an ad with targeted keywords and then pays for it by the click.
-These campaigns are often built using platforms like Google Ads and Microsoft Ads.
+A PPC campaign is a search engine marketing strategy where you create an ad that targets certain keywords and pay for it by the click.
+Marketers often build these campaigns using platforms like Google Ads and Microsoft Ads.

 - Determine your PPC campaign structure.